MERILYN FAIRSKYE

 A video work for that commemorated the opening of the Woolloomooloo Mural Project on July 10, 1982 for the exhibition TIME AND SPACE at Hazelhurst Regional Gallery, Sydney, 3 July-15 August 2010.

 The footage of the opening of the Woolloomooloo Mural Project (artists Michael Dolk and Merilyn Fairskye) on July 10, 1982, originally recorded by Beth McRae, Erika Addis and Pat Fiske, was re-mixed and slowed down to inscribe a time and space for memory and reflection.
 Still photographs taken at the opening by Sandy Edwards have also been incorporated.
-Former BLF organiser and green bans activist Joe Owens was one of the the soundtrack.
+Former BLF organiser and green bans activist Joe Owens was one of the speakers at the opening.
+His speech provides the soundtrack.

 Fieldwork I & II